bwaldon/afs_experiment/README.md

 # Instructions

-1. Find an appropriate (i.e. PHP-enabled) web hosting service.
+## Step 1: find an appropriate (i.e. PHP-enabled) web hosting service.

 One option for Stanford affiliates is the Andrew File System (AFS).
 See here about how to request AFS services at Stanford: https://uit.stanford.edu/service/afs

 Should you choose to use AFS, you'll also need to enable the Stanford Common Gateway Interface (CGI) service.
 More on enabling CGI here: https://uit.stanford.edu/service/cgi

-2. Design your experiment offline.
-A nice feature about the 245B experiment templates is that you can preview the data that would be saved if your experiment were live.
+## Step 2: Design your experiment offline.

+Hint: a nice feature about the 245B experiment templates is that you can preview the data that would be saved if your experiment were live.
 By default, you script won't do this - after a particpant completes the study, they're redirected to `collectdata.php` (note that PHP won't work on a local machine - you'll probably just see raw code in your browser).
 If you want to preview your results and not redirect to the PHP script, open up `_shared/js/mmturkey.js` and change line 116...

 `if (false) {`